 Letters are attached with details of the Point of Sale (POS) system being used in the cafeterias and information on the online prepayment system.

-Also included is a free and reduced price meal application for the 2018-2019 school year.
-It is only necessary to return this form if you are applying.
-Anyone who was eligible for free or reduced price meals during the 2017-2018 school year will receive free or reduced meals until October 13, 2018.
+Free and Reduced-Price School Meals: Any student who was eligible for free or reduced-price meals during the 2017-2018 school year will receive free or reduced-price meals until October 13, 2018.
 Each person must reapply for the 2018-2019 school year by that date or lose his/her eligibility.
 Others may apply at any time.

 Application for Free and Reduced-price School Meals